A data-driven analysis of $500B valuation, $9B annual losses, and $1.4 trillion in infrastructure commitments

 As Sequoia partner David Cahn wrote: "The model is simultaneously too hot and too cold.
 Too hot because the infrastructure investment is premature for the revenue being generated.
 Too cold because current AI capabilities aren't yet good enough to drive the revenue needed to justify the investment."

 OpenAI sits at the center of this paradox.
-The company has raised $13 billion from Microsoft and $6.6 billion in its October 2024 round, giving it a $157 billion valuation.
-That valuation assumes OpenAI will capture a substantial portion of the eventual $600 billion AI market.
+The company has raised over $20 billion total and is now valued at $500 billion following its October 2025 secondary sale.
+That valuation assumes OpenAI will capture a substantial portion of the eventual AI market.
 But:

 High revenue multiples aren't inherently disqualifying—Amazon and Netflix traded at stratospheric multiples for years while delivering extraordinary returns.
-But 12x revenue with a 123% burn rate, $1 trillion in future infrastructure commitments, and a 5% user conversion rate is in the danger zone where liabilities exceed revenue generation capacity.
+But 25x revenue with $1.4 trillion in future infrastructure commitments and no profitability expected until 2029-2030 puts OpenAI in rarefied territory where execution must be nearly flawless.

-OpenAI's October 2024 funding round included unusual terms: mandatory for-profit restructure within two years, valuation conditioned on 100%+ annual revenue growth, and secondary sales restrictions.
-These terms suggest investor nervousness masked by FOMO.
-SoftBank's participation is particularly telling—they led WeWork's funding at $47B, then rescued it at $8B six months later.
+OpenAI's funding rounds have included unusual terms: mandatory for-profit restructure requirements, valuation conditions tied to revenue growth, and secondary sales restrictions.
+The October 2025 secondary sale at $500 billion—up from $300 billion in March 2025's SoftBank-led Series F—suggests continued FOMO.
+SoftBank's heavy involvement is particularly telling—they led WeWork's funding at $47B, then rescued it at $8B six months later.
+Some investors are already expressing concerns about the valuation amid GPT-5's mixed reception.

 Perhaps the most telling sign of unsustainable financing is the circular nature of OpenAI's recent deals.
 In October 2025, the company announced infrastructure partnerships with Nvidia, AMD, and Broadcom worth billions in combined commitments.[11]
 But these aren't traditional vendor relationships—they're structured as investments where the hardware companies fund OpenAI, which then uses that funding to buy those same companies' chips.